 - U.S. purchases for advertising in select media

 - U.S. purchases at gas stations

 - U.S. computer hardware, software, and cloud computing purchases made directly from select providers

-- The Ink Business Preferred℠ Credit Card has a $95 annual fee and offers the best welcome bonus of any credit card at the moment, has an amazing cell phone protection plan, and offers triple points on the first $150,000 in combined purchases per anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines (more info here)
+- The Ink Business Preferred℠ Credit Card has a $95 annual fee, has an amazing cell phone protection plan, and offers triple points on the first $150,000 in combined purchases per anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines (more info here)

 - If you’re willing to get more than one card, there’s huge value in pairing the Ink Preferred with the Ink Business Cash℠ Credit Card and/or Ink Business UnlimitedSM Credit Card, as the cards offer 1.5-5x points per dollar spent (more info here)

 Now both the Capital One Spark Miles and Capital One® Venture® Rewards Credit Card earn miles that can be redeemed for one cent each towards a travel purchase, or can be transferred to an airline partner.

 While these cards are marketed differently — “Venture” miles and “Spark” miles — they’re more or less the same for all practical purposes.

 What’s cool is that you can actually combine the miles on both cards, so you can rack up a lot of miles this way between your personal and business spend.